 Originally from Bilbao, Spain, I obtained my doctorate in Hispanic Studies at the University of Illinois.
 After working at North Carolina State University for several years, I joined the University of Antwerp in 2017.My main research interests revolve around the literary representations of postcolonial national identity in Spain since the late 19th century, with a special interest in discourses of modernity and intersections between cultural and economic projects.
-My book The Spirit of Hispanim: Culture and Commerce Across the Atlantic (1875-1936) (under contract with Notre Dame University Press) investigates how Hispanism -a movement of transatlantic rapprochement between Spain and Spanish America- was envisioned by Peninsular intellectuals as a symbolic and commercial re-conquest of the lost colonies.
+My book The Spirit of Hispanism: Culture and Commerce Across the Atlantic (1875-1936) (forthcoming in December 2019 with Notre Dame University Press) investigates how Hispanism -a movement of transatlantic rapprochement between Spain and Spanish America- was envisioned by Peninsular intellectuals as a symbolic and commercial re-conquest of the lost colonies.
 In this work I study the influence of political economy on authors such as Juan Valera, José del Perojo, Rafael de Altamira and Ramiro de Maeztu but I also examine how entrepreneurs and economists participated in the cultural discourse of Hispanism.
-My book suggests that as Peninsular Hispanism was simultaneously mobilized as a compensatory response against Spain’s decline and as a strategic discourse to encourage commerce with its former colonies, Hispanism became a site of active debate about how to reconcile moral and material interests in Spain.